btbyard/Maven-Build-Tool-and-Dependency-Testing/README.md

 I went through and wrote updated encryption methods using AES encryption keep AF's software modern and secure.
 I scanned AF's software and found many vulnerabilites that were labeled as "critical" and "high" vulnerabilites with high CVE counts.

 WHAT WAS DONE:
 I used Maven build tool for this, which was tough for me at first to get Maven and the Spring framework to run correctly in Eclipse IDE, but I was able to get it work.
 Running a maven dependancy check was very helpful.
+It showed me problems and I was able to fix them.
+I updated all dependencies to current versions and most problems went away with aonther dependencie check.
+I also recomended these secure practices to AF:

+•	Patch your software
+•	Educate and train users
+•	Automate Routine Tasks
+•	Enforce Least Privilege
+•	Document your security policies.
+•	Monitor user Activity